samuelepedrazzi/Assignment2_RT1/README.md

 More specifically the server will accept the user interface node's client request.

 The different client requests are handled using a switch-case statement.
-The '+' allows for acceleration, the '-' for deceleration, and the 'R/r' for calling the 'reset_position' function from the 'std_srvs' package: this utility made resetting the robot to its initial position relatively simple.
+The '+' allows for acceleration, the '-' for deceleration, 'q' to stop and close the UI node, and so also the communication with the server and the 'R/r' for calling the 'reset_position' function from the 'std_srvs' package: this utility made resetting the robot to its initial position relatively simple.

 User_interface node  <img src="https://media0.giphy.com/media/p90XvKCcFnKZHEta4y/200w.webp?cid=790b7611805i1n117mn1y069gy09vka0j0sq3gaamfdro6ln&rid=200w.webp&ct=s" width=150>
 ---------------